 - 2 The Office of Environmental Health Hazard Assessment (OEHHA) is required to - 3 develop guidelines for conducting health risk assessments under the Air Toxics Hot - 4 Spots Program (Health and Safety Code Section 44360 (b) (2)).
-Pursuant to this - 5 mandate, OEHHA developed a Technical Support Document (TSD), adopted in - 6 2008, that describes methodologies for deriving acute, 8-hour and chronic Reference - 7 Exposure Levels (RELs). - 8 RELs are airborne concentrations of a chemical that are not anticipated to result in - 9 adverse noncancer health effects for specified durations in the general population - 10 and sensitive subpopulations.
-In particular, the methodology explicitly considers - 11 possible differential effects on the health of infants, children, and other sensitive - subpopulations, in accordance with the mandate of the Children's Environmental - 13 Health Protection Act (Senate Bill 25, Escutia, chapter 731, statutes of 1999, Health - 14 and Safety Code Sections 39669.5 et seq.). - The acute, 8-hour, and chronic RELs for 1,4-dichlorobenzene in this document were developed using the process described above.
-RELs are completed using the public process outlined in HSC section 44360(b)(2).
-This process includes public comment and review by the Scientific Review Panel (SRP) on Toxic Air Contaminants.
-When - 19 finalized, the RELs are adopted into Appendix D of the TSD. - 20 This document is being released for public comment via written submissions and - 21 public workshops in Northern and Southern California.
-Because of the scientific - 22 information contained in this document, additional explanations of concepts and - 23 terms are provided.
-These explanations appear in the main text and sometimes in - footnotes.
-Therefore, those using reading-assistive software should enable the - 25 pronunciation of punctuation and symbols and listen for links to footnoted text. - 26 OEHHA's website has information about how to engage in the public review process. - 27 The comment period closes on January 13, 2025.
-Public comments will be - 28 considered in the revised draft document, which will be reviewed by the SRP. - 29
+Pursuant to this - 5 mandate, OEHHA developed a Technical Support Document (TSD), adopted in - 6 2008, that describes methodologies for deriving acute, 8-hour and chronic Reference - 7 Exposure Levels (RELs). - 8 RELs are airborne concentrations of a chemical that are not anticipated to result in - 9 adverse noncancer health effects for specified durations in the general population - and sensitive subpopulations.
+In particular, the methodology explicitly considers - possible differential effects on the health of infants, children, and other sensitive - 12 subpopulations, in accordance with the mandate of the Children's Environmental - Health Protection Act (Senate Bill 25, Escutia, chapter 731, statutes of 1999, Health - 14 and Safety Code Sections 39669.5 et seq.). - 15 The acute, 8-hour, and chronic RELs for 1,4-dichlorobenzene in this document were - developed using the process described above.
+RELs are completed using the public - process outlined in HSC section 44360(b)(2).
+This process includes public comment - 18 and review by the Scientific Review Panel (SRP) on Toxic Air Contaminants.
+When - 19 finalized, the RELs are adopted into Appendix D of the TSD. - 20 This document is being released for review by the SRP.
+Public comments were - 21 accepted via written submissions and public workshops in Northern and Southern - 22 California.
+The comment period closed on January 13, 2025.
+No public comments - 23 were received.
+OEHHA's website has information about how to engage in the public - 24 review process. - 25 Because of the scientific information contained in this document, additional - explanations of concepts and terms are provided.
+These explanations appear in the - 27 main text and sometimes in footnotes.
+Therefore, those using reading-assistive - software should enable the pronunciation of punctuation and symbols and listen for - 29 links to footnoted text.